9 FAM 302.8

 (2) (U) When considering the likelihood of an applicant becoming a “public charge,” you look at the totality of the applicant's circumstances at the time of visa application.
 See 9 FAM 302.8-2(B)(3) below.

-(3) (U) In determining ineligibility under INA 212(a)(4) many factors are considered, including age, health, family status, assets, resources, financial status, education, and skills.
+(3) (U) In determining ineligibility under INA 212(a)(4) many factors are relevant, including age, health, family status, assets, resources, financial status, education, and skills.
 No single factor, other than the lack of a qualifying affidavit of support, in accordance with INA 213A, if required, will determine whether an individual is a public charge.

 b.
 (U) Defining Public Cash Assistance: In the "public charge" context, "public cash assistance” for income maintenance includes: